Reading-eScience-Centre/coverage-jsapi/Range.md

 ### .values

-An array of numbers and nulls, ordered as defined by the domain.
+An array of numbers and `undefined`, ordered as defined by the domain.